 Lengthy exposure to alcohol reduces the effect of dopamine and serotonin in the part of our brain that experiences emotion.
 We become; less happy, lacking social confidence, and more concerned by our troubles.
 As we continue to drink these emotional changes become more pronounced until we feel miserable, surrounded by problems, and intimidated by social contact.
-The continued reduction in GABA and the increase in glutamate speed up mental processing even further which leaves our minds racing and churning over all our problems.
+The continued reduction in GABA and the increase in glutamate speeds up mental processing even further which leaves our minds racing and churning over all our problems.
 Our flight-or-fight response continues to raise adrenaline and noradrenaline levels which cause a faster pulse rate, higher blood pressure and temperature, increased sweating, and loss of appetite.
 We become anxious, fidgety, and restless as our minds constantly search for the danger for which our body has been prepared.
 But these elevated levels are normally temporary measures to provide us with a quick boost in times of distress and aren’t evolved to be elevated over extended periods.
 There are side-effects to having a permanently elevated flight-or-fight response and some of these can become quite serious.

 Cortisol is a key chemical in the proper regulation of sleep.
 It controls our transition into and out of the deep-sleep state that is vital for proper brain health, and it also wakes us from sleep.
 Elevated cortisol levels disturb this pattern making it difficult for us to get to sleep and it prevents us from achieving the deep-sleep state needed for proper rest and recovery.
 Additionally the gastrointestinal system is very sensitive to cortisol and continuously elevated levels can lead to heartburn, abdominal cramps, diarrhoea, and constipation.
 Also both adrenaline and cortisol cause the liver to put more glucose (sugar) into the bloodstream, and when their concentration is increased over an extended period then we have a persistently high blood sugar level.
 This is why heavy drinkers are more likely to suffer from diabetes.

 All of these changes in our brain and body bring us down.
 We feel constantly ill-at-ease, and unhappy.
 We are socially insecure and shy of contact with other people.
 We are anxious, our hearts pound, our minds race, and are consumed by our own problems.
-Without drink we can’t sleep, but when we drink enough to induce sleep then we wake again as soon as our blood/alcohol level drops.
+We can’t sleep unless we drink but when we drink enough to induce sleep then we wake again as soon as our blood/alcohol level drops.
 We never achieve deep sleep, and we live in a constant state of chronic fatigue propped up by the stimulating effects of adrenaline and noradrenaline.
 But there is something that will quickly remove all of these problems and restore us to normal, and that is alcohol.
 When we drink then our dopamine and serotonin levels rise again, our brain slows down, and our flight-or-fight response stands down from high alert; cortisol, adrenaline and noradrenaline levels drop.
 Once we have become alcohol-tolerant then alcohol becomes the medicine that removes the symptoms that alcohol has caused, but drinking more only increases their severity.

-All of this has an extremely serious consequence, and that is that we now need to drink in order to feel normal.
+All of this has an extremely serious consequence and that is that we now need to drink in order to feel normal.
 The only way that we can now regularise the brain and body is to drink.
 When we are not drinking we are unhappy, agitated, lonely, restless, anxious and depressed.
 But all of these symptoms are relieved by drinking.
 The reward system recognises this and when it does so a serious decline in our mental well-being becomes inevitable.

-At first our addiction was driven by the reward system.
+Our addiction is propelled by the reward system.
 It built drinking triggers relating to our daily routines; the time of day, where we were, people we were with and so on, and these triggers were strengthened each time we acted on them.
 But once our mood is changed by our alcohol-tolerance then the reward system takes on a new dimension with regard to alcohol.
-It recognises that our anxiety is eased by drinking, that our depression is lifted by drinking, that our loneliness is relieved by drinking, that our roaring minds are calmed when we drink, and it creates drinking triggers for them all.
-The reward system keeps adding and strengthening emotion-based triggers and over an extended period our first and immediate response to feeling any distress at all becomes to have a drink.
-Tired? -> drink, lonely? -> drink, angry? -> drink, hungry -> drink, stressed? -> drink, anxious -> drink.
+It recognises that our anxiety is eased by drinking, that our depression is lifted by drinking, that our loneliness is relieved by drinking, that our roaring mind is calmed when we drink, and it creates drinking triggers for all of these.
+Our reward system keeps adding and strengthening emotion-based triggers and over an extended period our first and immediate reaction to any distress at all is that we are triggered to drink.
+Tired? -> drink, lonely? -> drink, angry? -> drink, hungry? -> drink, stressed? -> drink, anxious? -> drink.
 All of these emotional states acquire drinking triggers and we constantly crave alcohol when we are not drinking.
 Being continuously triggered to drink also means that alcohol is constantly brought to the forefront of our mind.
 Any time we are not drinking then we are thinking about it and even our waking thoughts are of alcohol; when we will get some and where.
 As we wake from a drinking session our blood/alcohol level is in decline.
 We may still be hung-over but as soon as the blood/alcohol level drops significantly then all the problems caused by alcohol-tolerance return.
 As we come around we start to feel agitated by the excessive noradrenaline activity and our reward system responds with a craving.
 As we move on with the day we become lonely, frustrated, and anxious and all of these bring on cravings.
 We think about alcohol the whole time we are not drinking and this too launches cravings.
-Once we become alcohol-tolerant then our position is dire; we are triggered to drink by the consequences of being sober.
+Once we become alcohol-tolerant then our position is dire: we become triggered to drink by the emotional consequences of being sober.

 At the other end of the day we have to drink to be able to sleep.
-If we go to bed sober then our flight-or-fight response is so elevated that our minds race, our heart beats fast, we overheat, and the elevated cortisol level explicitly prevents sleep.
+If we go to bed sober then our flight-or-fight response is so elevated that our minds race, our heart beats fast, we overheat, and the elevated cortisol level expressly prevents sleep.
 If we want to sleep then we must drink first.

 Our addiction begins with an unbalanced reward system that encourages us to drink more often than it encourages us to avoid it.
 We accumulate many powerful drinking triggers and very few drink-avoiding triggers.
-This is the driver behind our addiction but it is alcohol-tolerance that locks it into place.
+This is the principal driver of our addiction but it is alcohol-tolerance that locks it into place.
 Alcohol-tolerance leaves us with negative emotions whenever we are sober.
 Drinking relieves these emotions and we develop powerful drinking triggers for them.
 When we first began drinking our triggers were related to people, places, events, and times of the day, but the negative emotions of alcohol-tolerance now trigger cravings whenever we are sober.
 Once we have become alcohol-tolerant then the demand to find alcohol becomes continuous so we drink more and this further strengthens triggers and deepens the emotional consequences of drinking.
 It is a self-reinforcing spiral down into despair.